raptor-ml/raptor/README.md

 It's made for applied data scientists and ML engineers who want to build operational models and ML-driven functionality without the hassle of the infrastructure development, and **focus on the business logic and the research instead.**

-With Raptor, data scientists can stop waiting for others to build a "production version" of their work.
-Instead, slightly tweak your Python research code and export it as Kubernetes artifacts.
+With Raptor, data scientists can tweak their Python research code and export it.
 Then, Raptor will take care of the production and engineering concerns (such as scale, high availability, authentication, caching, monitoring, etc.)

-Behind the scenes, Raptor is compiling your Python code into Kubernetes resources and deploying them to your cluster.
-It handles the data-processing and feature calculation in a way that is optimized for production, deploys the model to model servers such as Sagemaker or Docker containers, connects to your data sources, and more.
-Notably, Raptor is leveraging Kubernetes, and it's ecosystem to take care engineering best-practices such as scalability, high availability, and more.
-This way, Raptor integrates with your existing infrastructure and tools and allows you to connect with the rest of your organization's R&D.
+Once your artifacts deployed to Kubernetes, Raptor take cares of the data-processing and feature calculation in a way that is optimized for production, deploys the model to model servers such as Sagemaker or Docker containers, connects to your *production* data sources, and more.

 [![Colab][colab-button]][colab-url]

-### 😍 Why people *love* Raptor?
+### 😍 Why people *love* Raptor? and how does it change their lives?

-* **Data Scientists** love Raptor because it's _easy to use_ and let them make _impact_ with their work _swiftly_.
-  No more excuses from other teams!
-* **DevOps teams** love Raptor because it's **built on top of Kubernetes**, leveraging their standard stack, and it's *ridiculously* easy to deploy and manage (because of Kubernetes, duh?).
+With Raptor, data scientists can stop waiting for others to build a "production version" of their work.
+Instead, they can focus on the research and model development and export their work to production; while Raptor takes care of the rest.

+Traditionally, when s data scientist wants to deploy and integrate their work into to product, they need to assist Software Engineers to help them translate their work into a "production-ready version": connecting to the production data sources and streams, containerizing the model, creating scaling and high-availability architecture, developing the API, writing deployment scripts, and more.
+Furthermore, after the deployment, if there's a bug or a change in the data - Who is responsible for fixing it?
+The data scientist?
+The software engineer?
+The DevOps team?

+With Raptor, data scientists can focus on research and model development and export their work to production and that's it.
+From that point on - the data scientist is responsible for the model(yes, if there is a bug or a change), and Raptor is responsible for the rest.

 ### ⭐️ Key Features